She was crying five minutes ago. Now she's doing her makeup for millions.

 In 2023, she'd been photographed partying with Ivanka Trump at Art Basel, sparking criticism from fans who assumed political alignment.

-Each controversy followed a pattern: initial silence, then measured response, then pivot back to regular content.
-The Type 3's crisis management playbook.
+Each controversy followed a pattern: initial silence, measured response, then pivot back to regular content.
+She doesn't let criticism spiral into identity crisis.
+She addresses, adapts, and continues performing.

 The relationship had controversy from the start.
 Berrios's ex, Sophia Culpo, suggested there was "betrayal" involved.
 Alix and Braxton denied any overlap.